What is NSE?

 Benefits of Listing with the National Stock Exchange of India

-Major Indices in the NSE Exchange System
+Major Indices in NSE

 - NIFTY 50: The flagship index, representing the weighted average of 50 of the largest Indian companies on the NSE.